Are you wondering… how do I express my feelings?

 Yea, it’s a lot.

-I suggest a number of emotional release techniques, depending on what you’re comfortable with, in my blog post 31 Emotional release methods, be free and happy.
+I suggest a number of emotional release techniques, depending on what you’re comfortable with.

 You’re going about your day, feeling your emotions, and thinking all kinds of things about your emotions.